 He enjoys participating in karate, as a black belt, with his children and chairing their school’s Parent Council.

-As Vice President, Technology Analysis Group, Gary leads Chipworks services to Design Teams, R&D Teams, and Product Management.
-Gary and his team work closely with customers around the globe, delivering technical analysis that helps them to benchmark product roadmaps, reduce the time-to-market, and reduce research and development risk.
-Gary has held other Vice President positions at Chipworks and has also led circuit and process reverse engineering teams focused on providing competitive technical intelligence.
+As Vice President, Competitive Technical Intelligence, Jim leads Chipworks’ Design Teams, R&D Teams, and Product Management.
+Jim and his team work closely with customers around the globe, delivering technical analysis that helps them benchmark product roadmaps, reduce the time-to-market, and reduce research and development risk.
+Prior to becoming Vice President, Jim led the Product Management team at Chipworks for over 10 years, focused on providing competitive technical intelligence.

-As Vice President, Core Capabilities, Bill Davies is responsible for the processes, equipment, quality, and technology used in Chipworks’ laboratories.
+As Vice President, Operations, Bill Davies is responsible for the processes, equipment, quality, and technology used in Chipworks’ laboratories.
 Bill brings over 25 years of experience in designing and building semiconductors, optoelectronics, and printed circuit cards to the company.